Dan4Life/Competitive-Programming/README.md

 # Competitive-Programming
-A compilation of my Accepted(100%) submissions to CP and Olympiad in Informatics(OI) problems
+A compilation of my Accepted(100%) submissions to CP and Olympiad in Informatics(OI) problems, along with various CP Template Code

 ### Notes